dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 - If the `AssemblyVersion` property exists (for example, [Microsoft.CSharp\Directory.Build.props](https://github.com/dotnet/runtime/blob/master/src/libraries/Microsoft.CSharp/Directory.Build.props#L4)), you can change it.
 - If the `AssemblyVersion` property doesn't exist (for example, [System.Runtime\Directory.Build.props](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Runtime/Directory.Build.props)), you can add it.

-**If changing the target group**
-- Update both the `Configurations` property in the library's csproj file and the `BuildConfigurations` property in the library's Configurations.props file.

 **Update pkg**
  - If changing the target framework
     - Update `SupportedFramework` metadata on the ref ProjectReference to declare the set of concrete platforms you expect your library to support. (see [Specific platform mappings][net-standard table]).
 Generally will be a combination of netcoreapp2.x, netfx46x, and/or `$(AllXamarinFrameworks)`.